-India’s “Festival of Democracy” Goes Global: ECI Kicks Off IEVP 2026 for State Elections
+ECI Kicks Off IEVP 2026 For Indian State Elections

-The Election Commission of India (ECI) has officially launched the International Election Visitors’ Programme (IEVP) 2026.
-Hosting delegates from 23 nations, the program is designed to showcase the massive logistical and technological "miracle" of India's assembly elections in Assam, Kerala, and Puducherry, reinforcing India's status as a global leader in democratic management.
+The Election Commission of India launches the International Election Visitors’ Programme 2026, hosting delegates from 23 nations to showcase the logistical and technological scale of its assembly elections.

 Navi Mumbai | editorial@unboxdailyhq.com